A13xB0/GoBroke/README_REDIS.md

 1. It first collects all locally connected clients
 2. If Redis is enabled, it queries Redis for clients registered on other instances
 3. It creates virtual client references for remote clients and includes them in the result
+4. For remote clients, it retrieves their last message time from Redis

-This allows you to get a complete view of all clients across your distributed system.
+This allows you to get a complete view of all clients across your distributed system, including when they last sent a message.

 ### Message Routing